mozilla/ichnaea/docs/deploy.rst

 .. code-block:: bash

     docker run -d --env-file env.txt \
-        --volume /opt/geoip:/app/geoip
+        --volume /opt/geoip:/mnt/geoip
-        mozilla/location:2.1.0 scheduler
+        mozilla/location:2021.11.23 scheduler

-The `/opt/geoip` directory is the directory on the docker host, with the `GeoLite2-City.mmdb` file inside it.
-The `/app/geoip/` directory corresponds to the `GEOIP_PATH` config section in the `env.txt` file.
+The ``/opt/geoip`` directory is the directory on the docker host, with the ``GeoLite2-City.mmdb`` file inside it.
+The ``/mnt/geoip/`` directory corresponds to the ``GEOIP_PATH`` config section in the ``env.txt`` file.

 The two other roles are started in the same way:

 .. code-block:: bash

     docker run -d --env-file env.txt \
-        --volume /opt/geoip:/app/geoip
+        --volume /opt/geoip:/mnt/geoip
-        mozilla/location:2.1.0 worker
+        mozilla/location:2021.11.23 worker

     docker run -d --env-file env.txt \
-        --volume /opt/geoip:/app/geoip
+        --volume /opt/geoip:/mnt/geoip
         -p 8000:8000/tcp
-        mozilla/location:2.1.0 web
+        mozilla/location:2021.11.23 web

 The web role can take an additional argument to map the port 8000 from inside the container to port 8000 of the docker host machine.